aiwithjustin/medicaremastery/LOGIN_FLOW.md

 The Medicare Mastery platform uses a centralized authentication approach where all login functionality is handled exclusively on the program app domain (`app.medicaremastery.app`).
 The marketing site (`medicaremastery.app`) redirects users to the program app for authentication.

+**Key Principle:** The root route (`/`) of the program app serves as both the login entry point and the authenticated dashboard, automatically adapting based on session state.

 ## Architecture

 ### Two-Domain Structure